Mitigate Climate Change through a New & Sustainable Form of Industrial Agriculture

 Founder of Virgin Group

-Each tonne (i.e. metric ton) of carbon captured by the Agricultural Production System (U.S. Patent Publication #20220055082) is equivalent to planting over 30,000 trees*.
+Each tonne (i.e. metric tons) of carbon captured by the Agricultural Production System (U.S. Patent # 11,511,325) is equivalent to the amount of carbon captured in a year by 80 trees.

 Nature-Based Solutions (NBS)